Living in a van is an incredible life-changing experience. No matter what, you won’t come back as the same person.

 While most of the time traveling the world in a van is a pretty great (and cheap) way to do it, keep in mind that there will also be plenty of challenges and some rough times ahead as well.

 There are a lot of moving elements involved in van life.

-Where do you plan to sleep at night?
+Where do you plan to stealth camp at night?
 What grocery store will you stock up on today?
 Where is the closest gas station when you’re running low on gas or water?
 Where do you plan to shower and use the restroom today?

 These are just a few of the daily challenges that van life presents along with many others.